boneeyah/NBALogisticModel/NBAStats.md

     ##        'Positive' Class : W
     ##

-## will move this to obj 2 section

-## need to add new models to table

 Create a table with the results from all the confusion Matrix models

 ``` r